ubco-mds-2020-labs/dashboard-project---r-group14/docs/reflection-milestone3.md

 We ran into a few challenges with trying to get Dash-R to plot our graphs correctly which resulted in longer than expected troubleshooting but ultimately were able to get the Milestone 3 R dashboard at the same state as the Milestone 2 Python dashboard.
 We did not have time to work on the enhancements discussed in the previous `reflection-milestone2.md` document.

+The one issue we were unable to resolve is documented [here](https://github.com/ubco-mds-2020-labs/dashboard-project---r-group14/issues/19).

 ## Moving Forward

 Our Team has decided to move forward with the Python Dashboard in Milestone 4.
 We are making this decision for a couple of reasons: